Innovation and Systems Change

 $335,000

-In a world-first, Agersens is showing how virtual fencing technology can protect our Reef from the tonnes of sediment runoff caused by eroding gullies and streambanks affecting the quality of its water.
+In a world-first, Agersens is developing a virtual fencing technology that can protect our Reef from the tonnes of sediment runoff caused by eroding gullies and streambanks affecting the quality of its water.

-The meandering nature of waterways and the impact of floods and fires makes installing and maintaining conventional fencing costly. eShepherd is a new agricultural technology that allows farmers to establish virtual fences in challenging terrain typically unsuitable for traditional fencing.
-This technology is being trialled in the Burdekin catchment to control and move cattle from selected locations to demonstrate the viability and cost-effectiveness of the virtual fencing approach.
+The meandering nature of waterways and the impact of floods and fires makes installing and maintaining conventional fencing costly. eShepherd is a new agricultural technology that aims to allow landholders to establish virtual fences in challenging terrain typically unsuitable for traditional fencing.
+Post RTP, this technology is being trialled in the Burdekin catchment to control and move cattle from selected locations to demonstrate the viability and cost-effectiveness of the virtual fencing approach.

 Understanding nutrient export from remediated gully systems